Books By George McNeish.

 Now imagine the terrible life you had as a slave.
 Top that with a perilous three month journey on foot while suffering from starvation and anything nature could throw at you.
 When you met the first person you have seen since you started from the South you knew not if he would be a friend or an enemy, but divine providence found you in favour and that person helped you get quickly to Canada.
 In Canada you found slave catchers were still searching for you in the border communities.
 You found there was a place called London that was further inland and afforded more protection against capture, so again you set out on foot being thankful for the small amount of help you have received.
 You now had the protection of the law and could find work along the way to pay for your food.
 Finally you arrive in London Ontario and someone directs you to a little chapel on Thames Street.
 You go in and kneel down to pray as you thank God that you made it.
 Many troubles lie ahead of you.
 You do not know where you will sleep, what you will eat or where you can find a job, but the kind people at the Chapel had previously gone through what you had and they understood your needs.
 Together you give a prayer of thanks and pray for continued guidance.

-This is the significance of this little unassuming building that now needs a new home.
+This is the significance of this little unassuming building that now needs a loving restoration.
 This building symbolizes the overcoming of evil.
 This is a place where free men could pray.
 It is a reminder of a time we do not want to repeat.
 It is a symbol for continued justice and for continuing to fight for the rights of the oppressed.
 The North American Continent was wounded by slavery for more than two hundred years.
 A century and a half has elapsed since slavery was finally abolished but the wounds are still healing.
 The symptoms of slavery are being treated but the root cause still needs to be discovered or the disease of slavery will simply take on new forms.
 This is our present day challenge so that we can forever rid the world of oppression.